aaronlwilson/tesseract_java/README.md

 ## Configuration

+There are 3 ways to define configuration options for the application: Java system properties, environment variables, or a configuration file.
+This is also the order of precedence: system properties take precedence over environment variables, which take precedence over values defined in the config file.

+### System properties

+Java system properties are passed to the Java command with the `-D` command line argument.
+For example, `java "-DinitialPlaylist=All Videos" -jar TesseractFatJar.jar`.

+### Environment variables

+You can also use environment variables to configure the application.
+The environment variable names are prefixed with `TESSERACT_` and converted to all-caps snake case.
+If you want to set the `initialPlayState` option via environment variable, you would do something like this: `TESSERACT_INITIAL_PLAY_STATE=playing java -jar TesseractFatJar.jar`

+### Configuration file

 Tesseract Java is configured via a YAML configuration file named 'tesseract-config.yml'.

 By default, it will look in the location `./config/tesseract-config.yml`.
-If it doesn't exist, the app will print a warning and use default values.
+If it doesn't exist, the app will print a warning.

 You can pass in a path to your configuration file via the system property `configPath` (e.g., `java -DconfigPath=/path/to/config/tesseract-config.yml`).